bobbypal/password_generator-Uncrackable-/README.md

 # password_generator-Uncrackable-
-It is console based game so follow these steps: Cloning a repository in Visual Studio Code (VS Code) is straightforward.
+It is console based so Cloning a repository in Visual Studio Code (VS Code) is straightforward.
 Follow these steps:

 Prerequisites: Make sure you have Git installed on your system.
 You can check by running git --version in your terminal.
 If not installed, download it from here.
 VS Code should be installed with the Git extension enabled (it usually comes built-in).
 Steps to Clone a Repository: Open VS Code: Launch VS Code on your computer.